shinyikang/IntroToIM/midterm_project/README.md

 My midterm project called HappyBag is an interactive electronic tote bag with a smiley face on it.
 It has two rotating flower-shaped eyes and a smiling mouth that lights up in green.
 The bag also sings a short melody when it is closed.
 The user can turn on and off the system by using a slide switch.
+The electronics on the bag are powered by a portable power bank, not the computer, so that the bag can be taken around.

 **Components**